-Ribbon: Design > Dictionary > Glossary
+Where to Ribbon: Design > Dictionary > Glossary

+find the

-Usage of the Glossary
+Glossary

-The project Glossary can be used to record the important terms of a project or domain grouped by the type of term, allowing business, technical and domain specific types to be defined.
+Usage of the The project Glossary can be used to Glossary record the important terms of a project or domain grouped by the type of term, allowing business, technical and domain specific types to be defined.
 A Glossary Report can be generated as a stand alone report or the glossary can be included as a section of another document.